plainas/icl/README.md

 Reload your fish config or start a new shell.

 Note:
-Iy you are still using fish 2, yon need to define the keybinding to ''f_run_icl'' yourself.
+If you are still using fish 2, yon need to define the keybinding to ''f_run_icl'' yourself.

 ### Z shell